Waterfront Action Logo

 Further Information

 Oakland Harbor Partners have introduced an informative website describing the project.
-The exhibits page is particularly useful, providing diagrams of proposed building masses, view corridors, and shoreline reconfiguration.

-More detailed views of the site plan are are shown on the December 2005 Preliminary Development Plan.
-(6MB) In December 2005, City staff recommended that portions of the site plan be redesigned, as described in this staff report and as shown on the related diagrams.
+Detailed views of the site plan are are shown on the December 2005 Preliminary Development Plan.
+(6MB) This document is particularly useful, providing diagrams of proposed building masses, view corridors, and shoreline reconfiguration.
+In December 2005, City staff recommended that portions of the site plan be redesigned, as described in this staff report and as shown on the related diagrams.

 top^